Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Experiments

 Fig.~\ref{fig:yield} shows the ground-truth yield map for field ``A'' (darker colors represent lower yield values) along with the uncertainty maps obtained by the four compared methods and their corresponding $PICP$ and $MPIW$ values.
 Field ``A'' is used as a representative field for presenting our results, since we obtained similar results on the other fields.
 Here, we define the uncertainty map $U = \hat{Y}^u - \hat{Y}^\ell$ as a map that contains the PI width of each point of the field (darker colors represent lower PI width and thus lower uncertainty).
 That is, the wider the PI of a given point, the more uncertain its yield prediction.

 We used four metrics to assess the behavior of the four methods (Table~\ref{tab:comp1}).
 First, we calculated the root mean square error ($RMSE_{test}$) between the ground-truth yield map $Y$ and the estimated yield map $\hat{Y}$.
 Then, we considered the mean prediction interval width ($MPIW_{test}$) and prediction interval probability coverage ($PICP_{test}$).
-Furthermore, we summarized the $MPIW_{test}$ and $PICP_{test}$ metrics shown in Table~\ref{tab:comp1} into a single metric.
+Note that $k$-fold or $k\times 2$ cross-validation cannot be used in this experimental setting.
+Thus, to help us explain the advantages of our method over the others in the context of the HQ principle, we introduce a new metric that summarizes the $MPIW_{test}$ and $PICP_{test}$ metrics shown in Table~\ref{tab:comp1}.
 Let $\overline{MPIW}_{test}$ represent the mean PI width after min-max normalization using as upper bound the maximum $MPIW_{test}$ value among the four methods in each field.
 Let $\mu_\omega$ denote the weighted geometric mean between $\overline{MPIW}_{test}$ and ($1 - PICP_{test})$ (i.e., the complement of the PI coverage probability) with $\omega \in [0, 1]$ being the relative importance between both terms.
 Then

 According to the HQ principle that aims to obtain narrow PIs and high probability coverage, low $\mu_\omega$ values are preferable when comparing the performance of different PI-generation methods.
 Fig.~\ref{fig:mucurves} shows the comparison of the $\mu_\omega$ metric obtained for each method on the three tested fields for different $\omega$ values.
 In order to summarize the behavior shown in Fig.~\ref{fig:mucurves} into a single metric, we calculated the integral $\mu = \int_{0}^1 \mu_\omega \, d \omega$.
 Since we seek to obtain low $\mu_\omega$ values for various $\omega$, low $\mu$ values are preferable.
 Bold entries in Table~\ref{tab:comp1} indicate the method with the lowest $\mu$.